oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-hbase/oracle-to-hbase.md

 - You have completed:
     - Lab: Initialize Environment

-## Task 1: GoldenGate Configuration Reset
+## Task 1: GoldenGate configuration reset

 1. Open a terminal and type ***hbasereset*** to reset the lab.